apicollective/apibuilder/DEVELOPER.md

 Goto http://localhost:9000 in your browser

+If you want to run the standard code generators:

+  $ sbt
+  sbt> project generator
+  sbt> run 9002

+Goto http://localhost:9002/generators in your browser

 Now both should be running and able to talk to each other, and should recompile in situ for a nice development experience.